 One of the things I have been trying to communicate with you guys is that the world manifests itself through a basic pattern.
 I have traced out this pattern in different ways: the mountain in Genesis, Heaven and Earth, the ascent in St. Gregory of Nyssa’s Life of Moses, and various patterns that my brother Matthieu analyzes in his book; The Language of Creation.
 Different aspects of reality tend to manifest different parts of that pattern, but there are some things which manifest the whole pattern in a very concise way.
 This is very much the case with many of the things that Christ taught us.
 In this spirit, what we’re going to do today is to look at the Lord’s Prayer itself, the way Christ taught us to pray.
-I’ll try to show you that the Lord’s Prayer – just like the mountain of Moses and the Garden of Eden – follows the same pattern.
+I’ll try to show you that the Lord’s Prayer – just like the mountain of Moses, just like the Garden of Eden – follows the same pattern.

 In Scripture there are two versions of the Lord’s Prayer.
-We’re going to focus on the version from the Gospel of St. Matthew, which is longer, and the one we mostly know and pray in churches.
+We’re going to focus on the version from the Gospel of St. Matthew, which is the longer version, and the one we mostly know and pray in churches.
 In a way, it doesn’t really matter, because the version in St. Luke has the same elements as in the Gospel of St. Matthew.
 It’s just that in the Gospel of Matthew there tends to be a multiplication which can help us see the pattern even more clearly, but it’s still all there in the Gospel of Luke.

 Everybody knows the prayer.
 I hope that you know the prayer.
 It starts: “Our Father, who is in Heaven”.
 Of course, when we talk about Heaven, it’s very important not to understand it just as the sky.
 In Scripture, we speak of “the Heaven of heavens”; the idea is that there is a Heaven above the heavens which contains all the heavens, and it really is the first Heaven in Scripture.
 In Genesis, when God creates “the Heaven and the Earth”, this is the first Heaven.
 Later comes the lower heaven; the firmament, which is akin to Heaven but is lower on the ontological hierarchy.

 The Heaven in Scripture is really the fully invisible place; the place of principality, you would say.
 You can see the relationship between the Father and Heaven.
 It has to do with the idea of the source.
 The father is the source of the family in the sense that he sends the seed, and the seed is that which creates the family with his wife.
 And so, too, the Father sends His seed, which, in this case, is the Word, and the Word comes down and is that which creates the entire world.
-So, this relationship between “Father” and “Heaven” is, of course, completely coherent in the sense that, as a child, it’s very intuitive; your father is above you.
-You look up you see your father.
+So, this relationship between “Father” and “Heaven” is, of course, completely coherent in the sense that, as a child, it’s very intuitive; your father is above you when you’re a child, and when you look up you see your father.
 Hence the notion that you would look up and that the things which are above you – the Heaven itself – would be akin to the Father.
 Also, like I said, your identity comes down from your father; he names you, he gives you your first structure, he is your first authority.
 So, in that sense, identifying God as our Father is a completely normal analogy.
 We all originate from Him.

 And then we say “Our Father, who is in Heaven, hallowed be Your name.”
 The name is related, of course, to the idea of God Himself.
 The name is that which points to something.
 We glorify God’s name, we glorify the manner by which He manifests Himself.
 The name of God is also, in a way, the Logos Himself.
 That is when God names Himself; when he says, “I am the one who is,” we can understand Yahweh in the Scripture as the Divine Logos; the manifestation of God.
 God manifests Himself firstly by His name; by showing us who He is.
 Before He ontologically creates things, the first and highest aspect of God is His name.
 It is the first thing that can help you look up and understand that there’s something there.